 Department: Water and Wastewater

-- Communicates effectively with all staff, vendors and the public.
+- Communicate effectively with all staff, vendors and the public.

-- Demonstrates proficiency in the City of Winter Park Core Competencies.
+- Demonstrate proficiency in the City of Winter Park Core Competencies.

 Knowledge, skills & abilities

-- Knowledge of pumping stations and related equipment.
+- Knowledge of the use of common hand tools and mechanical equipment.

 - An equivalent combination of the required education and experience may be considered.